degreepath/auditor/tests/snapshots/2018-19/major/environmental-studies.md

 For this requirement, you must take either BIO 261 or BIO 226.

 #### Environmental Science
-For this requirement, you must take at least two courses from among the following:
+For this requirement, you must take at least three courses from among the following:

 - ENVST 123
 - BI/ES 226